nis65/multiroom/README.md

       mpc -h localhost add alsa://dsnoop:CARD=sndrpihifiberry,DEV=0

 When you play this "song", `mpd` will put the sound from the alsa input into the snapfifo and you can hear (in all rooms) what is currently fed to the local ALSA source).
-This shortcut works only on the raspi where mpd is running, to feed analog (or bluetooth) audio from remote raspis, we need to introduce another technology.
+This shortcut works only on the raspi where mpd is running, to feed analog (or bluetooth) audio from remote raspis, we use `icecast`.
 Read on.

 #### Customize mpd: Add music collection